enso-org/enso/docs/language-server/protocol-language-server.md

 A diagnostic object is produced as a result of an execution attempt, like pushing the method pointer to a call stack, or editing the file.
-It can represent a compiler warning or error, or the runtime error.
+It can represent a compiler warning, a compilation error, or a runtime error.
 The message has optional `path`, `location` and `stack` fields containing information about the location in the source code.